williamlmao/sheetzapper/README.md

 # What wallets/dapps are supported?

 Check the zapperapps_jan6_2022.json file to see all supported dapps as of 1/6/22.
 You can also check the zapper endpoint at a later date to see if they have added any new ones.

+(Note: If you are using this to track DeFi kingdoms balances, this will not track most items or heroes.)